-Kahn A. Scolnick is an appellate and general litigation partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-He is Co-Chair of the firm’s Class Actions practice group, and also, a member of the Appellate and Constitutional Law, Securities Litigation, and Transnational Litigation practice groups.
+Kahn Scolnick is an appellate and litigation partner in the Los Angeles office of Gibson, Dunn & Crutcher.
+He serves as Co-Partner in Charge of the Los Angeles and Century City offices, Co-Chair of the firm’s Class Actions Practice Group, and is also an active member of the Appellate and Constitutional Law and Securities Litigation Practice Groups, among others.
+He specializes in class actions, complex commercial cases, and litigating a variety of constitutional issues—both in the trial courts and on appeal.

 - Won a complete defense verdict following a lengthy bench trial before the California Superior Court in two consolidated nationwide class actions against a commercial mortgage lender.